arielb135/katacoda-scenarios/helm/step1.md

 * Create reproducible builds of your Kubernetes applications
 * Intelligently manage your Kubernetes manifest files
 * Manage releases of Helm packages

+Tiller - Tiller is the in-cluster component of Helm.
+It interacts directly with the Kubernetes API server to install, upgrade, query, and remove Kubernetes resources.
+It also stores the objects that represent releases.